Skip to Content

 What Is Domestic Violence?

-Under Missouri and most state laws, domestic violence is a crime that takes place between individuals who live and/or have a child together, such as partners, spouses, ex-spouses, relatives, caregivers, and even roommates.
+In Missouri and most states, domestic violence is a crime that occurs between individuals who live together or have a child together, such as partners, spouses, ex-spouses, relatives, caregivers, and even roommates.

-Domestic violence (DV) is a serious issue that goes far beyond an argument, discipline, or typical marital bickering.
-DV is a form of physical and/or mental abuse used as a means to control or intimidate the victim, and it is illegal.
-Contrary to popular belief, domestic violence can be perpetrated or experienced by a person of any gender, class, or background.
-Recognizing the signs of domestic violence early can be crucial.
-This includes unexplained injuries, frequent absence from work or social gatherings, and low self-esteem.
-Early intervention can prevent further harm and help individuals regain control of their lives.
+Domestic violence (DV) goes far beyond an argument, discipline, or typical marital bickering.
+DV is a form of physical or mental abuse used to control or intimidate the victim, and it is illegal.
+Domestic violence can occur in any gender, class, or background.
+Recognizing the warning signs of abuse early is crucial.
+This may include unexplained injuries, frequent absence from work or social gatherings, or noticeable changes in self-esteem.
+Early intervention can help prevent further harm and empower individuals to regain control of their lives.

 Examples of Domestic Violence